 Body comparison: Fujifilm X30 vs Nikon D7100

 The physical size and weight of the Fujifilm X30 and the Nikon D7100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is considerably larger (70 percent) than the Fujifilm X30.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the X30 does not feature any corresponding weather-sealing.